Jessicavazm/JessicaVaz_T2A1-B/README.md

 - <b>Merge sort</b>:

-    - <b>Description</b>: It's a divide-and-conquer algorithm.
-Merge sort divides array into 2 halves, sorts each half first and then merge both sorted halves back together.
+    - <b>Description</b>: It is a divide-and-conquer algorithm.
+The Merge Sort algorithm divides the array into two halves, sorts each half, and then merges the two sorted halves back together.

     - <b>Performance</b>: Stable sorting and efficient for large datasets.